What can cut birth control pill effect?

 “Some vitamins stimulate estrogen receptors, which is one of the hormones present in most contraceptives used by Brazilian women.
 This stimulus increases the use of the hormone in the body”, says Stephani.

 If you use more, the amount ingested may not be enough to block ovulation.
-If in doubt whether you can take any natural remedy, consult your gynecologist.
+In doubt whether you can take any natural remedy, consult your gynecologist.